 Firefighting foam (aqueous film-forming foam “AFFF”)) is a chemical product that has been used for years by firemen and in other commercial applications to extinguish fires.

-Various studies have recently shown, however, that chronic use or exposure to firefighting can cause certain types of cancer.
+However, various studies have recently shown that chronic use or exposure to firefighting can cause certain types of cancer.
 This discovery has led to a wave of firefighting foam lawsuits by former firemen and others who developed cancer after long periods of occupational exposure to AFF.

 Our lawyers are accepting new clients in all 50 states for inclusion in the nationwide AFFF class action lawsuit.

 We have our first AFFF lawsuit trial date.
-The judge in the AFFF firefighting foam MDL class action issued a new Case Management Order this week announcing that the first bellwether case would be selected in December.
+The AFFF firefighting foam MDL class action judge issued a new Case Management Order this week announcing that the first bellwether case would be selected in December.
 The test trial in the bellwether case will then begin in April 2023.

 This is big news for plaintiffs and pushes a possible settlement that much closer.
-Bellwether trials generally lead to settlement negotiations, especially when the trial yields a big verdict for the plaintiff.
+Bellwether trials generally lead to settlement negotiations, especially when the trial yields a significant verdict for the plaintiff.

 June 2022 Firefighting Foam Lawsuit Update

 Over the last month, 92 new AFFF firefighting foam lawsuits were added to the MDL in the District of South Carolina.
 This brings the current total of plaintiffs with pending cases in the MDL up to 2,586.
 This makes AFFF the 14th largest MDL.